 We are proud of the students at La Verne Heights!
 Outstanding behavior and academics are recognized at our Student of the Month assemblies.
 Student of the Month categories are aligned to our Character Counts program as well as academics.
-5th graders may qualify for the Presidential Award for Academic Excellence.
 Students who have outstanding attendance and academic growth are honored at the end of the school year.